 Psychosocial therapy definition

 Psychosocial therapy means a specialized, formal interaction between an LMSW or LISW and a client in which a therapeutic relationship is established and maintained to assist the client in overcoming or abating specific emotional, mental, or social problems and achieving specified goals for well-being.
-Psychosocial therapy is a form of psychotherapy which emphasizes the interface between the client and the client’s environment.
+Psychosocial therapy is a form of psychotherapy that emphasizes the interface between the client and the client’s environment.
 Therapy is a planned, structured program based on a diagnosis and is directed to accomplish measurable goals and objectives specified in the client’s individual treatment plan.

 Examples of Psychosocial therapy in a sentence